It's a good day to be an FinVolution Group (FINV) shareholder - The Dwinnex

-As of close of business last night, FinVolution Group’s stock clocked out at $3.91, up 3.44% from its previous closing price of $3.78.
-In other words, the price has increased by $+0.1300 from its previous closing price.
-On the day, 844351 shares were traded.
-FINV stock price reached its highest trading level at $3.9650 during the session, while it also had its lowest trading level at $3.8000.
+In the latest session, FinVolution Group (NYSE: FINV) closed at $3.75 down -2.34% from its previous closing price of $3.84.
+In other words, the price has decreased by -$0.0900 from its previous closing price.
+On the day, 668632 shares were traded.
+FINV stock price reached its highest trading level at $3.8300 during the session, while it also had its lowest trading level at $3.7300.

 Sponsored